genestack/user-tutorials/source/tutorials/WES_data_analysis/mapping-reads-onto-a-reference-genome-2.rst

 After raw data QC and preprocessing, the next step is to map exome sequencing data to the reference genome with high efficiency and accuracy.
-Genestack supports two Unspliced mappers, one is based on Bowtie2_, another on BWA_.
+Genestack supports two Unspliced mappers: one is based on Bowtie2_, another uses BWA_ alignment package.
 We'll use the last one since it is fast and allows gapped alignments which are essential for accurate SNP and indels (insertion/deletions) identification.
 The following video illustrates how to start computation